Stronger (Mary J. Blige song)

-"Stronger" is a song recorded and performed by American singer Mary J. Blige, with writing from Esther Dean and Chris Brown, who provide backing vocals.
-The song was featured on the soundtrack for the LeBron James documentary film More Than a Game, and included on the international version of her ninth studio album, Stronger with Each Tear (2010).
-It was released as the first single from the soundtrack to iTunes and Amazon on August 18, 2009.
-Additionally it was sent to US radio on September 8, 2009.
+"Stronger" is a song by American singer Mary J. Blige, released on August 18, 2009 as the second single from the LeBron James documentary film More than a Game's accompanying soundtrack, as well as Blige's ninth studio album, Stronger with Each Tear (2010).
+It was co-written by Blige alongside background vocalist Chris Brown, Ester Dean, Darnell Dalton, Polow da Don and Hit-Boy, while production was helmed by the latter two.
+It first released on iTunes and Amazon, and serviced to US radio on September 8, 2009.

 Blige performed the song on Good Morning America on September 11, 2009.
 She also performed it on the Late Show with David Letterman on September 23, 2009.

 Background and release

 The song deals with issues surrounding people standing by one another through the difficult times.
 Blige sings "Now we're stronger... stronger... stronger..." referencing that relationships have more strength once they have been tested and people stand by each other.
-The song was produced by Polow da Don and Hit-Boy especially for the Music Inspired by More Than a Game which is the official soundtrack album to the film More Than a Game.
+The song was produced by Polow da Don and Hit-Boy especially for the Music Inspired by More Than a Game which is the official soundtrack album to the film More than a Game.